What is the Statement of Faith for Church History 101?

 I cannot speak for the others involved in CH101, but I will state MY personal Statement of Faith...only because I have been asked several times.

 Church History 101 was started in 2005.
-Over the last seven years I have had numerous e-mail discussions with readers, asking me many questions about early church history, the biblical text, doctrine and matters of faith.
+Over the last several years I have had numerous e-mail discussions with readers, asking me many questions about early church history, the biblical text, doctrine and matters of faith.
 A few have asked me for my personal statement of faith.
 Usually statements of faith tend to become statements of dogma, litmus test items: